PeacefulScience/peacefulscience.org/content/articles/examining-yec-claims-tonto-group-cambrian-2.md

 [^17]: Snelling 2021b, 243.

 Megaflood deposits, however, are not the only option for rapid deposition.
 Deposits in Spain described as “megaturbidites” or “megabeds” can be up to 656 feet (200 m) thick.[^18] Such units are recognized in many basins and are recognized as “event deposits”, such as might result from major earthquakes.[^19] Geologists recognize that such catastrophic events have occurred in the past and resulted in thick depositional units that were formed quickly.
 YEC demands that all of the Tonto unit was formed by such events.
-Are they comparable?
-Figure 2[^20] shows that the scale of Tapeats channels and beds is much finer.
+Are they comparable? **Figure 2**[^20] shows that the scale of Tapeats channels and beds is much finer.
 The Tapeats Sandstone resulted from hundreds and probably thousands of separate depositional events of many types.
 The megabeds show what happens when something, such as a major earthquake, hits an area with a large amount of unstable sediment, generally associated with a sea level drop.
 Such resulting deposits are normally deposited over limited areas (i.e., doesn’t cover a basin as the Tonto sediments do) and has several stages of development even though it results from a single event.
 The depositional rate for such a limited deposit may be comparable in terms of the depositional rate in Snelling's model, but it likely did not involve the flow rates that Snelling postulated.
 So again, the Tonto Group sediments do not have characteristics such as would be formed by megaturbidites.

 [^18]: Seguret, Labaume, and Madariaga 1984.
 [^19]: Bozetti et al. 2018.
 [^20]: Rose 2006; Bozetti et al. 2018.

+{{% image `/img/2024/07/tonto2/Fig_2_Megabeds.png` `aside-xl-wide` /%}}

 *Figure 2.* Idealized Tapeats lithology modified from Rose 2006 compared to three megabed deposits (Bozeti, et al. 2018).
 The figure from Rose has been squeezed to approximate the grain size through the Tapeats, making the channels look disproportionately steep.